-Green Belt Sub-Area 1 - Redhouse and Fulwell
+Green Belt Sub-Area 1 - Redhouse and Fulwell Role Performed by the Sub-Area

 - 4.12 Sub-area 1 is located within the northern part of the city and has an important role to play in separating Sunderland from South Tyneside.
 Consequently, it would be illogical to remove Green Belt land adjacent to the administrative boundary between Sunderland and South Tyneside and so the entire northern boundary of sub-area 1 should not be altered. - 4.13 Below, we provide our assessment of the most appropriate future boundary for subarea 1, focusing on the southern and eastern part of the boundary given our comments above.